joincivil/civil-publisher-wordpress-plugin/README.md

 # Requirements

-Latest version of WordPress, with Gutenberg.
+PHP v7.0+, latest version of WordPress, with Gutenberg.

 # Installation